afzafri/UiTM-Timetable-Generator/README.md

 6. UPDATE 6 : 22/12/16 - Added feature for saving the timetable to PNG image file (experimental)
 7. UPDATE 7 : 17/3/17 - Added feature for customizing the events colours scheme (background, border, text)
 8. UPDATE 8 : 3/9/18 - Added feature to search for subject code inside the select subject box
+9. UPDATE 9 : 26/2/19 - Added feature to export timetable to Excel spreadsheet file, and also import back the Excel spreadsheet file into the system to render timetable

 ## Credit